Superalgos/Superalgos/README.md

 **1. Download the multi-part ZIP file**:

-Go to [releases](https://github.com/Superalgos/DesktopApp/releases), find the latest release and download all of the multi-part files with a ZIP extension.
+Go to the [latest release](https://github.com/Superalgos/DesktopApp/releases/tag/v.0.2.0-alpha) and download all of the multi-part files with a ZIP extension.

 **2. Extract the ZIP files**: